 Sales letters, video scripts, even product descriptions — these all need writing by someone, and they live or die on the results they produce.

-Copywriting may not seem fundamentally different to other forms of writing, but in practice, it’s a discipline all of its own.
+Copywriting may not seem fundamentally different to other forms of writing skill, but in practice, it’s a discipline all of its own.

 While there’s a trend towards more conversational, empathetic copywriting — moving away from the hype-fuelled “hard sell” — you still need a solid understanding of the principles of persuasion.

 So unless you have a copywriting background be prepared to invest a lot of time (and possibly money) in learning the fundamentals.
 There are some excellent books on the topic — CA$HVERTISING: How to Use More than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone (affiliate link) is a good place to start.
 Copyblogger’s Brian Clark shares his favorite titles here.

 The most famous training course on copywriting is probably AWAI’s Accelerated Program for Six-Figure Copywriting.